ofmooseandmen/dpll/README.md

 present in any other clause of the formula, then `x` is optimized away and therefore its value is irrelevant - i.e. it could be `true` or `false`.

+Two variable selection modes are available for the *splitting rule*:
+- random selection amongst unassigned variables; enabled by default or by calling #randomVariableSelection,
+- variable with highest occurrence amongst the unassigned variables; enabled by calling #highestOccurrenceVariableSelection.

+    var dpll = new DPLL(formula);
+    var solution = dpll.highestOccurrenceVariableSelection().solve();

 ## License (MIT)